 | 2000-2002 | 2003-2004 | 2005 | 2006 | 2007 | 2008-2013 | 2014-present

 Jan.
 31 – The Executive Committee of Habitat for Humanity International's board fires Millard and Linda Fuller after Millard served 29 years as President and CEO.

-February – The Fullers along with David Snell and Ken Hensen start a new housing ministry based on original biblical principals and methods developed at Koinonia and in Africa in the 1970s.
+February – The Fullers along with David Snell and Ken Hensen start a new housing ministry based on original biblical principles and methods developed at Koinonia and in Africa in the 1970s.

 April – First board meeting held at Koinonia and headquarters in Americus inaugurated.

 First Covenant Partner group formed in Suffolk, Va.

 May - The Fuller Center for Housing headquarters building renovation completed and dedicated in Americus, Ga.